kbukum/react-es6-skeleton/README.md

 ##### Motivation

-The javascript configurations can be complicated and need to known a lot of things to configure the project.
+The javascript configurations can be complicated and sometimes we need to known a lot of things to configure the project.
 React ES6 Skeleton project is base configuration for start to developing code with React by using ES6 style on webpack.
-Described configurations in md files how and why you need to the it.
+Described the configurations in md files how and why you need to do it.

 ##### COMMON CONFIGRATION